A Brief Guide on Crypto Liquidity Pools

 To participate in a liquidity pool, you must first register with the platform of your choice and link with a smart contract-enabled crypto wallet, such as Metamask.
 Following that, you must select a cryptocurrency pair and a liquidity pool into which to deposit your crypto asset.

 Then you must ensure that you have enough supply of the two assets you intend to deposit.
-Finally, you must deposit both assets in order to receive your LP tokens.
+Finally, you must deposit both assets to receive your LP tokens.

 That’s all there is to it!